madprops/clipton/README.md

 ![](https://i.imgur.com/ZZYmqXd.jpg)

+---

+News: items.json is now in ~/.config/clipton

+---

 This is a python-based clipboard manager that uses Rofi as the frontend.

 A small c program called clipnotify is used to detect copy events.